artsy/artsy.github.io/_posts/2022-04-13-stepping-out-of-the-knowledge-zone.md

 engineer in our Berlin entity.
 As a Ruby-born programmer I am calling myself a backend engineer, but that also may change and is more about emotional identification and less about what I actually do (as you will see in this blog post).
 My background is not in engineering at all.
-In university I graduated in philosophy and historical linguistics, both the most unpractical but most beautifully theoretical subjects I can think of.
+In university I graduated in philosophy and historical linguistics, both the most impractical but most beautifully theoretical subjects I can think of.
 I really love being in the world of ideas and thought experiments that challenge the current status of what _is_, as opposed to what is _thinkable_.